ipv6guide/ipv6guide.github.io/enterprise/testing/test_environment.md

 Once basic scenarios are tested, starting rolling out in production environment.
 Think about security policy first and foremost.
 Start from upstream, build a firewall (or see if existing can be used), start enabling IPv6 on core network, then configure OSPF/IS-IS.
 Think about enabling IPv6 in network segment that system and/or network administrators are using and can gain experience.
 Roll-out to rest of network.
 Ensure helpdesk is familar with Ripe-631.
+Enable IPv6 on public facing services - DNS, web server.
+Until you add AAAA record, users will not use IPv6 to access your services.
+If you want to test your services, create virtual host, use different IP address and add AAAA record for a particular URL.
+See if everything works.
+You'll see problems such as hardcoded IPv4 addresses, images served from IPv4-only URLs.
+Once services have been test, then add AAAA to enable production services.